Embryology With Mecklenburg County 4-H

 How does it work?

 4-H Extension Staff provide research based information from NC State and train teachers and educators on how to successfully incubate and hatch chicken eggs.
 The extension office supplies the training, additional educational resources for classroom use, an incubator and other necessary materials for hatching, and fertilized chicken eggs.
-The hatched chicks are returned to the extension office afterwards, as they typically go back to a farmer.
+The hatched chicks are returned to the extension office afterwards, as they typically are vaccinated then go back to the farmer that supplied the eggs.

 When does embryology occur?